GioCosta/dncs-lab/README.md

 # DNCS-LAB
 Design of Networks and Communication Systems, A.Y.
-2019/20,University of Trento
+2019/20, University of Trento

 Students:
 - Matteo Strada, MAT: 214980